Rate limits keep the API stable for everyone. They're per-key and operate over a one-hour window.

 }

-View your API usage in Settings → Integrations → API Keys:
+View per-key usage stats in Settings → Team → API Keys:

 - Requests in current window